Central Oregon Community College offers a variety of academic and support services designed to foster student success.

 Academic Advising (CAP Services)

-Students are responsible for monitoring their advising requirement and for completing the advising steps in a timely manner.
-COCC recommends that students plan their advising appointments well prior to registration opening.
-Students who want to find their assigned advisor’s name and contact information and see if they have an advising requirement for an upcoming term, should look in their Bobcat Web Account.
-To do so, go to cocc.edu and select “Student Login.”
-After logging in, select “Student Services and Financial Aid,” then “Registration,” and then the “Can I Register for Credit Classes?” page.
+Students are responsible for monitoring their advising requirement and for completing advising steps.
+Students should schedule advising appointments well in advance of registration.
+Students can find their assigned advisor’s name and contact information and check advising requirements for an upcoming term by logging into their Bobcat Web Account.
+After logging in to Bobcat Web Account, select Student Services and Financial Aid, Registration, and then Can I Register for Credit Classes?

 Associated Students of COCC (ASCOCC)

 ASCOCC provides students with opportunities for governance, advocacy, and social programming.
 The council allocates student fees, appoints students to campus governing committees, advocates for the entire student body, and provides diverse social and educational programs and services.
 The ASCOCC council offers a limited number of paid positions each year.